 The more than 4.7 thousand associated fishermen in the municipality of Santana have a new place aimed at training, qualification, and professional support.
-This last Thursday (28), the laboratory of the Centro Vocacional Tecnológico (Vocational Technological Center – CVT) was launched, which has computers, internet, and office accessories for the use of these extractivist.
+Last Thursday (28), the laboratory of the Centro Vocacional Tecnológico (Vocational Technological Center – CVT) was launched, which has computers, internet, and office accessories for the use of these extractivist.

 The project is from the Universidade Federal Fluminense (UFF), with resources from the Ministry of Science, Technology, and Innovations (MCTI).
 The project aims to promote inclusive and participatory research and development actions aimed at strengthening extractive production arrangements in the state of Amapá.

 UFF, through its professors, technicians, and undergraduate and graduate students, has been working in Amapá since the beginning of 2019, producing research and articulating with local scientific networks and community and traditional knowledge.
 President Antonio Claudio Lucas da Nóbrega committed himself directly to the institution’s insertion in this action since it has accumulated almost five decades of uninterrupted presence in the Brazilian Amazon.
-According to him, this is another project that highlights the role of the university in favor of society.
+According to him, this is another project that highlights the university’s role in favor of society.

-Teachers and students from the Schools of Economics, Veterinary, and from the Department of Agricultural and Environmental Engineering at UFF acted on the initiative, with the important support of Universidade Federal do Amapá and the local government, through the Secretariat for Science and Technology.
-Agricultural and environmental engineer Stephany da Costa Soares, master’s student of the Graduate Program in Biosystems Engineering spoke about her experience in the development of the project:
+Teachers and students from the Schools of Economics, Veterinary, and the Department of Agricultural and Environmental Engineering at UFF acted on the initiative, with the important support of Universidade Federal do Amapá and the local government, through the Secretariat for Science and Technology.
+Agricultural and environmental engineer Stephany da Costa Soares, master’s student in the Graduate Program in Biosystems Engineering spoke about her experience in the development of the project: